apetkau/microbial-informatics-2014/labs/gview-server/README.md

 ![gview-server-main][main-1]

-[GView Server](http://server.gview.ca) is a web-based application for performing comparative genomics analysis.
+[GView Server][gview-server] is a web-based application for performing comparative genomics analysis.
 Genomes can be uploaded and multiple categories of analysis types can be performed on these files.
 The types of analysis include:

 * BLAST Atlas
 * Pangenome BLAST Atlas